sundevista/local-quotes/README.md

 ### Help
 If you have any question, feature idea, or you caught a bug, you can create [Issue](https://github.com/ka1tzyu/local-quotes/issues) and discuss it with me.
-I'm beginner so if you have more experience you can also so [Pull Request](https://github.com/ka1tzyu/local-quotes/pulls.com).
+I'm beginner so if you have more experience you can also do [Pull Request](https://github.com/ka1tzyu/local-quotes/pulls.com).

 If you want to donate, you can use it: